GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E03_MythTrack.md

 Carol is adding bitter spices to the hive mind gumbo, a woman telling her fiction Pirate Lady to be like a pirate!

+&bsp;

+# Track 8: Carol's house on the Frontier

+Sprouts store, airport, but her house is up at the end of the frountier / undeveloped land.

+There are ways we have to free the mind.
+Walter White, Suburb, Carol, Suburb.
+Subdivisions.
+SubReddits.

+The Spirit of Radio F.M.media used to be alive.
+Today's Tom Sawyer is a mean mean woman. https://www.youtube.com/watch?v=EYYdQB0mkEU